 You must choose to waive your VA benefits for the number of days you served in the military, or, you must waive the military pay and allowances you received during your training days.
 The latter will almost always give the veteran less money.

 Remember the number 63 above?
 That represents the standard number of training days for most members of the Guard or Reserves.
-If you waive your Va Disability Compensation payments, you will choose to waive 63 days of VA benefits.
-If you choose to waive your military pay from the training days you served, you would be waiving everything you earned from the military from the previous year.
+If you waive your Va Disability Compensation payments, you will choose to waive 63 days of VA disability compensation.
+If you choose to waive your military pay from the training days you served, you would be waiving everything you earned from the military from the previous year (basic pay, BAH, BAS, and other types of pay).
+Waiving your military compensation is rarely the correct choice.

 Let’s look at an example: